 Well, here’s little Nicky’s part six now of my posts just before his new record is out.
 I’ve re-read Nick Cave‘s last book again and now listening to the audiobook, this must be the third time reading it since last year when it came out.
 My dad got it for my birthday then.
 Now you can buy it in your local bookstore too, available in paperback in the UK, in hardcover in Australia and you can still buy it from the website too.
 It comes in a big blue box, it should have been a sick bag really but the book’s cover does look like one.

 You do get so much more too but those are just some bits that popped out this time.
 Cave called this book when it came out only a bit over 12 months ago, long form poem but I don’t know about that really myself, I’ve never read any poems like this ever before but I guess I couldn’t not call it than because Cave’s lyrics always has a poetry to them.
 Even those two previous novels had both a lot poetry to them.
 It’s really is totally great reading and I highly recommend it if you having read it yet and you’re a fan of Nick Cave or even just a fan of music, art and the creating journey.
 He’s got to be one of the greatest songwriters currently work in the 21st century.
-I’ll just have to rate it four and half out of five, it’s one of the best books I’ve read and re-read in a long time.
-Here’s my one my faves part that’s a YouTube clip, Denver:
+Here’s my one my faves part that’s now a YouTube clip, Denver:

 So have you read it?
 Or Not?
 Have you read his other novels too?
 I have to say the first novel called: And The Ass Saw The Angel is still my fave from the three but this one would be is second place and bronze medal would go to The Death Of Bunny Munro.
 Which one did you like the best?